Skip to content

 Requesting a TLS Certificate#

-Now that we have a containerized application, let's start the process to expose it.
-The first thing we'll do is request a TLS certificate.
-For a domain name, all tenants are authorized to use *.<tenant-id>.tenants.platform.it.vt.edu.
-For this guide, we'll simply use the root of your tenant domain.
-But, you can create a subdomain if you'd like.
+Now that we have a containerized application, let's start the process to expose it by requesting a TLS certificate.
+For a domain name, all tenants are authorized to use *.<tenant-id>.tenants.prod.aws.itcp.cloud.vt.edu.
+For this guide, we'll simply use the root of your tenant domain, but you may create a subdomain if you'd like.

 In your tenant repo, create a file named certificate.yaml with the following YAML.
 Be sure to replace my-tenant-name in both commonName and dnsNames with your tenant identifier.
-What this will do is request a TLS certificate for the specified names and store the private key and certificate into a Kubernetes secret named hello-world-tls-cert.
+This will request a TLS certificate for the specified names and store the private key and certificate in the Kubernetes secret named hello-world-tls-cert.

 apiVersion: cert-manager.io/v1